Rust-for-Linux/rust-for-linux.com/src/Past-branches.md

 `staging/rust-pci` was dedicated to PCI-related abstractions, which were used by e.g. the [NVMe driver](NVMe-driver.md).

 The branch was kept in a compilable state (rebased regularly on top of `rust-next` or mainline).
 Fixes and features were welcome.

-It was maintained by Danilo Krummrich.
-You could contact him through [Zulip](Contact.md#zulip-chat).